NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 where the neutral position for pitch, yaw, and roll are.
 To collect these values, you'll need a calibration mode.
 The Arduino `map` functions is useful here.

-A few nice things to have in a calibration mode:
+A few nice (i.e., required) things to have in a calibration mode:

 1. You don't have to do it every time your quadcopter restarts.

-2. You can't accidently enter it while your quadcopter is flying (since it requires you moving te sticks all over the place)
+2. You can't accidently enter it while your quadcopter is flying (since it requires you moving the sticks all over the place)

 For #1, the Arduino EEPROM library is useful: https://www.arduino.cc/en/Reference/EEPROM.
 It let's you store data